 Amazon Web Services (AWS) is one of the world’s leading secure cloud hosting platforms today.
 It offers excellent computing scalability and flexibility for its users through the Amazon Elastic Compute Cloud (EC2) virtual servers, also known as instances.

-Here we’ll go over what AWS security groups are and what to look for when choosing the right setting for your needs.
+In this blog, we’ll go over what AWS security groups are and what to look for when choosing the right setting for your needs.

 What Are AWS Security Groups?

 An AWS security group is a virtual firewall for your EC2 instances.
-It secures your cloud environment by ensuring that all incoming or outgoing traffic passes through approved protocols and ports, allowing only traffic from specific IP addresses.
+It secures your cloud environment by ensuring all incoming or outgoing traffic passes through approved protocols and ports, allowing only traffic from specific IP addresses.

-- Rules don’t deny access, they permit access based on ports and protocols
+- Rules don’t deny access, they permit access based on ports and protocols.

 - Depending on the type, you may associate several groups to one instance, which the EC2 will treat effectively as a single ruleset.